bobbicodes/mecca/README.md

 ## Live synth

-If all you want to do is play notes, I have provided another file called `synth` which offers better note response, as well as indicating them on the screen.
+For use as a *virtual instrument*, I have provided another file called `synth` which offers proper response, as well as indicating the notes on the screen.

 ## LICENSE